Lasting Legacy of Jackie Robinson: A Look at the Influence on History

 On August 20, 2007, California Governor Arnold Schwarzenegger and his wife, Maria Shriver, announced that Jackie Robinson was inducted into the California Hall of Fame, located at The California Museum for History, Women and the Arts in Sacramento.

-2007: Players Invited to Wear Number 42 on Jackie Robinson Day
+2007: Players Wear Number 42 on Jackie Robinson Day

-In 2007, for the 60th anniversary of Jackie Robinson's major league debut, MLB invited players to wear the number 42 on Jackie Robinson Day, initiated by Ken Griffey Jr.
+In 2007, for the 60th anniversary of Robinson's major league debut, MLB invited players to wear the number 42 on Jackie Robinson Day.
+The gesture was originally the idea of outfielder Ken Griffey Jr.

 On April 15, 2008, Rachel Robinson announced that the Jackie Robinson Foundation would open a museum devoted to Jackie in Lower Manhattan in 2010.

-June 25, 2008: MLB Installs New Plaque at Baseball Hall of Fame
+June 25, 2008: New Plaque Installed at Baseball Hall of Fame

 On June 25, 2008, MLB installed a new plaque for Jackie Robinson at the Baseball Hall of Fame commemorating his off-the-field impact on the game as well as his playing statistics.

-2009: MLB Personnel Wear Number 42 on Jackie Robinson Day
+2009: MLB Uniformed Personnel Wear Number 42 on Jackie Robinson Day

-In 2009, all of MLB's uniformed personnel (including players) wore number 42 on April 15, a tradition that has continued every year since on that date.
+In 2009, all of MLB's uniformed personnel (including players) wore number 42 on April 15; this tradition has continued every year since on that date.

-In 2010, the Jackie Robinson Foundation would open a museum devoted to Jackie in Lower Manhattan
+In 2010, the Jackie Robinson Foundation planned to open a museum devoted to Jackie in Lower Manhattan.

-In 2011, the U.S. placed a plaque at Jackie Robinson's Montreal home to honor the ending of segregation in baseball.
-The house, at 8232 avenue de Gaspé near Jarry Park, was Robinson's residence when he played for the Montreal Royals during 1946.
+In 2011, the U.S. placed a plaque at Jackie Robinson's Montreal home to honor the ending of segregation in baseball, marking his 1946 season with the Montreal Royals.

 April 14, 2013: New Mural Unveiled at Jackie Robinson Stadium